 The NDPERS Wellness Benefit Funding Program is available to employer groups that participate in the NDPERS group health plan and have been approved for the Employer Based Wellness Discount Program.
 The Wellness Funding Program, in conjunction with the Wellness Discount Program, encourages employers to commit to promoting wellness planning and programming at their work sites.
 The funding program provides funding assistance to employers that develop and sponsor on-site wellness programs for their employees.
-Benefits are available to eligible employers once each fiscal year of the biennium.
+Benefits are available to eligible employers once each fiscal year of the biennium while funds allow.

 To apply for funding assistance, you must complete a Wellness Benefit Funding Program Application which is available on our web site.
 The form is included as part of the Employer Based Discount application.
 Each year when you apply for the discount program, if you know you will require funding assistance, you should simultaneously complete the funding application and submit it by the designated deadline specified for the discount application.
 The funding application must show a direct correlation of the programs you are requesting funding for to the programs listed on the Wellness Program Discount application.
 The forms can be filled out online, but must be printed.
 Be sure to include any documentation that supports or describes your proposed wellness activity or identifies how you assessed your employees’ interest in the program.